GRSampreeti/Food-Delivery-System.github.io/Ford-Fulkerson.md

 ## Ford–Fulkerson Method

 The Ford–Fulkerson method finds the maximum flow possible from a starting point to an endpoint in a network of paths.
-It keeps track of how much more flow each path can handle and repeats the process until no more can be found, giving the maximum flow possible.
+It keeps track of how much more flow each path can handle and repeats the process until no more can be found, giving the maximum flow possible.[15]

 ### Time Complexity